andrewshell/baseurltest/_posts/2013-05-03-testing-baseurl.md

 If you'd prefer to not have that subdirectory locally while testing all you have to do is run `jekyll base-url=""` and then you can go to `localhost:4000` and test like normal.

+Just remember to remove the baseurl line if you decide to add a CNAME to your site.